schatzlab/appliedgenomics2023/assignments/assignment5/README.md

 **NOTE** The variants are reported using version 37 of the reference genome, but the annotation is for version 38.
 Fortunately, you can 'lift-over' the variants to the coordinates on the new reference genome using several avaible tools.
 I recommmend the [UCSC liftover tool](https://genome.ucsc.edu/cgi-bin/hgLiftOver) that can do this in batch by converting the variants into BED format.
 Note, some variants may not successfully lift over, especially if they become repetitive and/or missing in the new reference, so please make a note of how many variants fail liftover.

 - 1a.
-How much of the genome is annotated as a gene?
+How much of the genome is annotated as a gene? (as a percentage)

 - 1b.
 What is the sequence of the shortest gene on chromosome 22?
 [Hint: `bedtools getfasta`]

 - 1c.
-How much of the genome is an annotated regulatory sequence (any type)?
-[Hint `bedtools merge`]
+How much of the genome is an annotated regulatory sequence (any type)? (as a percentage) [Hint `bedtools merge`]

 - 1d.
-How much of the genome is neither gene nor regulatory sequences?
-[Hint: `bedtools merge` + `bedtools subtract`]
+How much of the genome is neither gene nor regulatory sequences? (as a percentage) [Hint: `bedtools merge` + `bedtools subtract`]

 - 1e.
 Using the [UCSC liftover tool](https://genome.ucsc.edu/cgi-bin/hgLiftOver), how many of the variants can be successfully lifted over to hg38?